ParisAstronomicalDataCentre/OPUS/docs/settings.md

 | TESTUSER_DEFAULT_PW | Default password for the administrator (to be changed after install, or kept secret in `uws_client/settings_local.py`)    |

-Some of those variables can be edited and modified from the UWS Client (list of variables in EDITABLE_CONFIG).
-In particular the UWS_SERVER_URL and UWS_AUTH variables so that the client can connect to any other UWS server.
+Some of those variables can be edited and modified from the UWS Client without having to restart the web server (list of variables in EDITABLE_CONFIG).
+In particular the UWS_SERVER_URL and UWS_AUTH variables, so that the client can connect to any other UWS server.